How can we use data to help Canberra recover from the bushfires and COVID-19 pandemic and foster a city that is resilient against future disruptions?

 For example - What critical services are needed for the greater wellbeing and economic prosperity of our community?
 How can re-skilling people reduce impact of unemployment?
 What are the urban planning requirements for our CBD and suburbs?
 What is the impact on the environment as we return to our normal lives and how can we ensure the impact on the environment is sustainable?
 What infrastructure changes are required to support the way we work in the future and ensure people aren’t disadvantaged in a more digital city?

-> Eligibility Majority of team members need to have never competed in a GovHack previously AND Must use at least one relevant/related dataset from www.data.act.gov.au.
+> Eligibility Majority of team members need to be attending a Canberra-based school – up to and including Year 12 AND Must use at least ONE relevant/related dataset from www.data.act.gov.au.

 Entry: Challenge entry is only available to teams in Australian Capital Territory.